TRSasasusu/Divergence/Divergence/README.md

 "We take risks, and make peace with the consequences."

-Divergence is short story mod for Outer Wilds created entirely using New Horizons for the January 2023 New Horizons Jam.
+Divergence is a story mod for Outer Wilds, originally created entirely using New Horizons for the January 2023 New Horizons Jam.
 Discover a hidden secret nested within the Hearthian system, and find an untold story of what might have been.

 ## Prerequisites